connorbowen/apiq-mvp/docs/DEVELOPMENT_GUIDE.md

 ### Testing Philosophy

-**No Mock Data Policy**: We follow a strict no-mock-data policy for database and authentication operations in development and production code.
-All tests use real database connections and real authentication flows.
+**No Mocking Policy**: We follow a strict no-mocking policy for all production code.
+This means:

+- **No Mock Data**: No mock data in database or authentication operations
+- **No Mock Services**: All AI services use real implementations (OpenAI, etc.)
+- **No Mock APIs**: All API calls use real endpoints and real responses
+- **Real Testing**: All tests use real database connections, real authentication flows, and real AI services
+- **Production-Ready Code**: All code must work in production without any mocking

+**AI Orchestrator Testing**: The AI orchestrator uses real AI services for:
+- Message classification with real OpenAI API calls
+- Workflow generation with real AI processing
+- Connection guidance with real AI analysis
+- Response formatting with real AI services

 ### Test Categories